Ironic process theory: Mechanism

-It is unclear if the original experiment's findings are generalizable to other stimuli.
-Wegner's study used a white bear, and it is uncertain if the ironic suppression effect occurs when suppressing other items.
-The nature of the thought being suppressed, such as whether it is emotional, easily imagined, familiar, or complex, may also impact the results.

 Evidence

 Eating behaviour of restrained eaters

-The ironic process theory predicts that suppressing the urge to eat can paradoxically surge overeating due to limited cognitive resources.
+The ironic process theory predicts that suppressing the desire to eat can paradoxically lead to overeating due to limited cognitive resources.
 Boom et al. conducted an experiment in 2002 to investigate the interaction between suppression, distraction, and the perceived calorie content of the food stimuli.
-The experiment was a “2 (restrained/unrestrained) * 2 (distraction yes/no) * 2 (perceived calories high/low) design, in which subjects consumed ice-cream in a taste test situation”.
+The experiment was a "2 (restrained/unrestrained) * 2 (distraction yes/no) * 2 (perceived calories high/low) design, in which subjects consumed ice cream in a taste test situation."
 Ice-cream consumption was then measured.
-Results showed that restrained participant ate more than the unrestrained, and when there was a distraction, they ate even more.
+Results showed that restrained participants ate more than unrestrained participants, and when there was a distraction, they ate even more.
 These findings supported the theory.
-Their attempts to inhibit their desire to eat only produced an ironic result - eating more ice-cream.
+Their attempts to inhibit their desire to eat only produced an ironic result—eating more ice cream.

-Anger suppression on Pain severity and Pain behaviours
+Anger suppression on pain severity and pain behaviours

-Burns et al. conducted an experiment in 2008 to investigate the relationship between angry suppression, pain severity and pain behaviours in chronic low back pain patients.
-Based on Ironic Process Theory, the researchers supposed that suppressing anger during provocation would paradoxically increase later pain severity due to enhanced accessibility of anger.
-Participants were randomly assigned to either suppression or no suppression group.
-During the experiment, they firstly completed a task inducing their anger, followed by pain behaviour task.
-The suppression group reported greater anger and pain intensity and showed more pain behaviors.
-“Attempts to suppress anger may aggravate pain related to their clinical condition through ironically increased feelings of anger.”
+Burns et al. conducted an experiment in 2008 to investigate the relationship between anger suppression, pain severity, and pain behaviours in chronic low back pain patients.
+Based on Ironic Process Theory, the researchers supposed that the initial suppression of anger would ironically make the feeling of anger more intense.
+Participants were randomly assigned to either the suppression or no suppression group.
+During the experiment, they first completed a task inducing their anger, with a pain behaviour task following.
+Results showed that the suppression group reported greater anger and pain intensity.
+They also demonstrated more pain behaviors.
+"Attempts to suppress anger may aggravate pain related to their clinical condition through ironically increased feelings of anger."

 Application

 The ironic process theory can be applied in the treatment for patients with mood disorders, such as anxiety and depression.
 The attempts of those patients who try to avoid their negative thoughts and feelings, such as suicidal ideas and frustration, may contradictorily make the thoughts even more persistent in their minds.
-“Trying not to be sad could over time engender severe sadness.”
-Therefore, therapists should inform patients that depression may be beneficial and encourage them to embrace their feelings rather than suppress them.
-This approach has been shown to reduce depression in studies.
+"Trying not to be sad could over time engender severe sadness."
+Therefore, therapists should inform patients that negative thoughts may be beneficial and encourage them to accept their feelings rather than suppress them.
+Studies have also proved that this method could reduce depression.